Rutland, VT - James M Jeffords Station (RUD)

 On the principal street façade, a deep eave and projecting cross gable supported by simple brackets form a broad entrance canopy.
 It welcomes travelers, but also protects them from inclement weather as they are dropped off at the curb or approach on foot.
 Below the gable, passengers enter a loggia that rises two full stories in height to create a grand sense of arrival.
 At the back of the loggia, a wall of glass allows ample light to flood the interior waiting room whose airiness is further enhanced by a gabled skylight with clerestory windows.
 Lying along the ridge of the green seamed-metal roof, the tall skylight prominently caps the building.
 Trackside, the roof extends to form another canopy whose arms stretch out along the platform.
 The new Rutland station cost $718,000, and funding was obtained through the following sources: $695,000 from the Federal Transit Administration; $13,000 from the city of Rutland; and $10,000 through a donation from a private citizen.

 When European explorers first visited what is now southwestern Vermont, it was primarily inhabited by American Indians belonging to the Mahican (or Mohican) confederacy.
-Unlike portions of the New England coast, Vermont was difficult to access due to mountain ranges and thick forests.
-Many scholars believe that it was not densely settled and was instead used as a seasonal hunting ground by various tribes.
-Vermont remained beyond the sphere of European colonists well into the mid-18th century and acted as a buffer zone between the French towns of lower Canada and the English settlements of coastal New England.
+Vermont, difficult to access due to mountain ranges and thick forests, remained beyond the sphere of most European-American colonists well into the mid-18th century and acted as a buffer zone between the French towns of lower Canada and the English settlements of coastal New England.
 The region only became attractive to English colonists after the British defeated the French in 1760 and gained permanent control of Canada.

 Vermont did not come into existence as a separate entity until 1777, and prior to this year the land was disputed by New York, New Hampshire, and Massachusetts.
 Many of the early settlements in the territory were established by charters issued by Governor Benning Wentworth of New Hampshire.
 A charter was granted for Rutland in 1761, but the area was not permanently settled until the end of the decade when James Meade ventured north from Manchester.